-Bike Loyola and Bike Chicago is a theme that resonates with ChainLinks, the on-campus, student-run bike rental and repair shop.
+Bike to Loyola and Bike Chicago is a theme that resonates with ChainLinks, the on-campus, student-run bike rental, and repair shop.
 ChainLinks, launched in August of 2011 is one of the enterprises that make up Loyola Limited.

-Divvy is a new bike sharing system featuring thousands of bikes at hundreds of stations from Edgewater to Hyde Park, available 24/7, 365 days a year.
+Divvy is a new bike-sharing system featuring thousands of bikes at hundreds of stations from Edgewater to Hyde Park, available 24/7, 365 days a year.
 Each station has a touchscreen kiosk, station map, and a docking system that releases bikes using a member key or ride code.
-Faculty and staff can now receive a discounted $65 annual membership to Divvy, Chicago’s bike share system, through December 2014.
-Divvy currently has 300 stations with thousands of bikes, and is another convenient, affordable, and fun way to get around the city.
-Click here for more information.
+Students can now receive a discounted $99 annual membership.
+Divvy currently has 300 stations with thousands of bikes and is another convenient, affordable, and fun way to get around the city.